 The Company's main source of revenue is income from investments and premiums earned.
 The Company's main expenses arise from insurance claims and the cost of operations.
-The statement of income for the Company for the following periods shown in Figure 4 below.
+The consolidated statement of (loss) / income for the Company is shown in Figure 4 below for the applicable periods: